MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/prerequisites.md

 * Enable users to sign in from offer landing page only using the same Azure AD credentials they used to buy the subscription.
 * Provide an introduction on how to use your app.
 * Add ways to get support, such as FAQs, knowledge base, or contact email.
 * Provide a link that makes it easy for the subscriber to get back to the landing page.
-For example, include this link in your app’s **About** tab.

 ### Technical requirements